CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 ### 1.1 Introduction

 Audits and revisions are fundamental to any successful information security management system (ISMS).
-Only when established security measures and processes are regularly reviewed, are they effective, complete, appropriate and up-to-date can the overall state of information security be assessed.
+Only when established security measures and processes are regularly reviewed, are they effective, complete, adequate and up-to-date can the overall state of information security be assessed.
 Audits and audits are thus a tool to identify, achieve and maintain an appropriate level of safety.
 Through them, it is possible to detect undesirable developments and existing security deficiencies and initiate appropriate countermeasures.

 Auditing is a systematic, independent review of activities and their results in terms of compliance with defined requirements (eg standards, standards or guidelines).
 In a revision (audit = check, check) it is checked whether documents, conditions, objects or procedures are correct, effective and appropriate.
 In contrast to the audit, the revision does not necessarily have to be independent.
 In addition, the revision may already include the correction in terms of maintenance.